rudolfgrauberger/sonar-cxx-wiki/Usage-of-unsupported-code-checkers.md

   </tr>
   <table>

-3. Set the property **sonar.cxx.externalrules.reportPath** to point to the location of transformed report (relative to project root).
+4. Set the property **sonar.cxx.externalrules.reportPath** to point to the location of transformed report (relative to project root).

-4. Run the analysis
+5. Run the analysis

-## Resources
+# Resources

-Below you find a list of code analyzers which have already been integrated using this feature and according resources:
+Below you find a list of code analyzers which have already been integrated using this feature and according resources.
+The setups have been proven to work in one particular environment; you may need to adapt it to make work in yours.

 <table>
 <tr>